 Patience and acetone are key.

-If intricate nail art, long almond nails and glitzy, chrome manicures are your cup of tea, then you likely know something about acrylic nails and gel extensions (also known as Gel-X nails).
-The latter serves as a sort of upgraded version of press-on nails and are glued to your natural nails, adding strength and durability to create whatever length and shape you desire.
+How to remove Gel-X nails at home?
+Is a question that pops up often for lovers of intricate nail art.
+If having long almond nails and glitzy, chrome manicures are your cup of tea, then you likely know something about acrylic nails and gel extensions (also known as Gel-X nails).
+The latter serves as a sort of upgraded version of press-on nails and are glued to your natural nails.
 Gel extensions are great for sporting all types of nail art, they’re easy to apply, and they use fewer chemicals (and create less fumes) than acrylic.
+However, proper removal is crucial to prevent damage and promote healthy nail growth.
+Despite seeming complex, removing Gel-X nails at home is simple.

 What Are Gel-X Nails?

-Gel extension nails are attached to the natural nail with builder gel or gel glue and are cured with a UV light.
-The gel nails that are applied to your natural nail are soft, flexible and soak-off with acetone.
-They come in tons of different shapes and sizes from long coffin to short square to medium almond-shaped.
-They can last around three to four weeks and when properly removed, the soft-gel extensions can dissolve without damaging your nails, making way for a new set to be applied.
+Gel-X extensions nails are attached to the natural nail with builder gel or gel glue and are cured with a UV light.
+The gel nails that are applied to your natural nails are soft, flexible, and soaked off with acetone.
+They come in different shapes and sizes: long coffins, short square, medium almond-shaped, etc..
+They can last around three to four weeks, and when correctly removed, the soft-gel extensions dissolve without damaging your nails.

 { "@context": "https://schema.org/", "@type": "WebPage", "speakable": { "@type": "SpeakableSpecification", "cssSelector": ["speakable-content"] }, "url": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips/beauty-looks/how-to-remove-gel-extensions-at-home" }